imenferchi/Sentiment-for-Casper/README.md

   Ensure your `GNEWS_API_KEY` is valid and not rate-limited.
 - **Other issues:**
   Check the terminal output for error messages and ensure all environment variables are set.
 ---

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on the GitHub repository.
-For major changes, please discuss them first by opening an issue to avoid duplication of work.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

-Please ensure your code follows the existing style and includes appropriate tests.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----